5 benefits of a sauna

 Sweating is a natural cooling response to heat, but sweat also flushes bacteria out of the epidermal layer - the epidermis, and the sweat ducts.
 Cleansing the pores in this way improves blood circulation and gives the skin a softer quality.
 Glow in a nutshell.

-We're not saying that you never need to exercise again, but if you're exercising to maintain good health, it's worth knowing that what happens in your body when you take a sauna is similar to the physiological things that happen when you exercise.
-According to this study repeated sauna use causes the body to increase its ability to protect itself from cell damage, probably due to a biological phenomenon known as hormesis.
+We are not saying that you no longer need to exercise, but if you exercise to maintain good health, it's worth knowing that what happens in the body when you take a sauna is similar to the physiological things that happen when you exercise.
+According to a study by ScienceDirect, Repeated use of saunas increases the body's ability to protect itself against cell damage., likely due to a biological phenomenon known as hormesis.

 In short, exercise is a form of hormetic stressor, and there are many physiological similarities between sauna use and aerobic exercise of moderate to vigorous intensity.
 Aerobic capacity is essential for the body to be able to work at a relatively high intensity over a long period of time, as described in Store Norske Leksikon.
 One of the many benefits of sauna is simply that it can be an alternative to aerobic exercise for people who are unable to participate in physical activity due to chronic illness or physical limitations.